sltdhub/iso3166-2-api/API.md

 var data = JSON.parse(this.response)
 ```

-Get all country and ISO 3166-2 data for a specific country, using country name, e.g. Tajikistan, Seychelles, Uganda
+Get all ISO 3166-2 subdivision data for a specific country, using country name, e.g. Tajikistan, Seychelles, Uganda
 -------------------------------------------------------------------------------------------------------------------

 ### Request